Song of Russia

 Song of Russia is a 1944 American war film made and distributed by Metro-Goldwyn-Mayer.
-The picture was credited as being directed by Gregory Ratoff, though Ratoff collapsed near the end of the five-month production, and was replaced by László Benedek, who completed principal photography; the credited screenwriters were Paul Jarrico and Richard J. Collins.
+The picture was credited as being directed by Gregory Ratoff, though Ratoff became ill near the end of the five-month production, and was replaced by László Benedek, who completed principal photography; the credited screenwriters were Paul Jarrico and Richard J. Collins.
 The film stars Robert Taylor, Susan Peters, and Robert Benchley.

+Most of the score is adaptations of Tchaikovsky compositions by Herbert Stothart.
+Jerome Kern and Yip Harburg contributed the song "And Russia Is Her Name".